Filipe Nyusi: Illegal loans

-Nyusi is accused of corruption related to illegal loans (also known as "hidden debts") that caused an economic crisis in Mozambique.
+Nyusi is accused of corruption related to an illegal loans scandal (also known as "hidden debts") that caused an economic crisis in Mozambique.
 Between 2013 and 2014, three state-owned companies – Ematum, Mozambique Asset Management (MAM), Proindicus – borrowed $622 million from Credit Suisse and $535 million from VTB, ostensibly for a project involving tuna fishing and maritime security.
 A total of $2.2 billion in hidden loans was uncovered in 2016, which triggered a collapse in the metical and a default on its debt.
-International lenders such as the International Monetary Fund withdrew their support for the country.
-In June 2019 and May 2020, Mozambique's Constitutional Council declared the loans were illegal and void, as they were not approved by the parliament, and ruled that “[n]o expenditure can be assumed, ordered or carried out without being duly registered in the budget of the approved state ... which was not the case.”

-In March 2019, three former Mozambican officials and five business executives were indicted in New York for their alleged role in the scheme.
-The U.S. Justice Department alleged that the loans were a front for government officials and bankers to enrich themselves.
-The government of Mozambique brought legal action in the United Kingdom to challenge the validity of the loans, as they were contracted under English law.
-Privinvest, in their defense, alleged that Nyusi had received payments as campaign contributions.
-Mozambican law prohibits public officials from receiving personal payments from third parties in connection with their current or former public officials.
-Credit Suisse and VTB have argued that the Mozambican government is liable to repay the loans.

 In the legal actions in New York (20 November 2019) and London (15 January 2021), it was alleged that Nyusi was one of the numerous officials who received bribes, in his case at least 2 million dollars and 1 million dollars, respectively.
 Armando Guebuza, President of Mozambique during the time of the alleged incident, stated during a hearing with attorney general Ana Sheila Marrengula on 30 September 2020 that Nyusi should be arrested to better clarify the loans because the money from the loans that went to Ematum and MAM was intended to guarantee the defense and security of the country, and Nyusi was the Minister of Defense at the time.
 The independence of the judiciary in Mozambique has been questioned by experts.

 Guebuza, who was instrumental in ensuring the selection of Nyusi as FRELIMO's candidate to allow Guebuza to retain influence after leaving office, is also listed as a defendant in the legal action in London in the context of the hidden loans.
-Former Minister of Finance Manuel Chang, who also served in the Guebuza government, was arrested in South Africa on 29 December 2018 at the request of U.S. prosecutors who want Chang extradited to the U.S. to face trial in connection with the loans.
-Chang has remained in jail in South Africa since then.